 Education is a top priority; focus is on quality of education, inclusiveness, and vocational training

-South Korea is the ninth-largest donor country to global education, spending US$255 million on education ODA in 2015.
-Education is a top priority of South Korea’s development portfolio: In 2015, the country spent 13% of its total ODA on education, ranking fourth among OECD donor countries.
+South Korea is the seventh-largest donor country to global education, spending US$265 million on education ODA in 2016 (in 2016 prices).
+Education is a top priority of South Korea’s development portfolio: In 2016, the country spent 11% of its total ODA on education, ranking sixth among OECD donor countries.
 This is well above the average spent on education by other donor countries (8%).
-However, to get a full picture of South Korea’s education assistance, it is important to exclude scholarships and other costs of students from developing countries studying in South Korea; these costs are reportable as ODA but do not constitute cross-border financial flows.
-If these costs are excluded, education ODA decreases to US$219 million in 2015.
+However, to get a full picture of South Korea’s education assistance, it is important to exclude scholarships and other costs of students from partner countries studying in South Korea; these costs are reportable as ODA but do not constitute cross-border financial flows.
+If these costs are excluded, education ODA decreases to US$227 million in 2016.

 Education is one of four priorities of South Korea’s 2018 International Development Cooperation Plan of Action (other priorities: transportation, health, and public administration).
 South Korea considers education a key sector through which it can achieve the SDGs.
 Education also featured prominently in South Korea’s four flagship initiatives which were abolished during the presidential impeachment in 2017 and the election of a new government.
 Three of the four initiatives had a focus on education: ‘Better Life for Girls’ (US$200 million) focusing on girls’ education and health, ‘Science, Technology and Innovation for Better Life’ (US$200 million), and ‘Better Education for Africa’s Rise’ (US$100 million).
 It is expected that most of the committed funding will be allocated to other government programs with a similar focus.
 For example, education projects under the ‘Better Life for Girls’ initiative will be part of the maternal and child health outreach program in the future.
 Gender equality, linked to girls’ education, remains a cross-cutting issue of South Korea’s development policy.
 In addition, South Korea has increased its multilateral engagement in education.
 The country has joined the Global Partnership for Education (GPE) in 2014 and held the 2015 World Education Forum in Incheon, South Korea.
 At this meeting, 1600 representatives of governments, international organizations, civil society, and the private sector, defined key elements of the Education 2030: Framework for Action.